 Justin explained it’s different show to show because of different expenses but at least makes back the cost of renting the theatre.

-Justin explained there’s been no mailings yet, aggressive marketing, watches one month out then two weeks out until the show, push heavy then use community engagement tickets if needed, not surprised with Call of the Wild, Gospel Show and dance show.
+Justin explained there’s been a mailing going outt, aggressive marketing, watches one month out then two weeks out until the show, push heavy then use community engagement tickets if needed, not surprised with Call of the Wild, Gospel Show and dance show.

-Gift cards to purchase around September 1—can be used for bars, classes, shows.
+Gift cards to purchase around September 1—which can be used for anything in the facilitys.

 Kiosk in front lobby to buy tickets to shows, classes, bars.